 Genius marketing campaign by Burger King the ‘Stevenage Challenge’ makes Stevenage FC world-famous

-Last week, fast-food chain Burger King was praised for their ingenious marketing campaign ‘The Stevenage Challenge’ that saw League 2 side Stevenage become FIFA 20 Career Mode’s most used team.
+Last week, fast-food chain Burger King was praised for their ingenious marketing campaign.
+‘The Stevenage Challenge’ saw League 2 side Stevenage become FIFA 20 Career Mode’s most used team.
 Burger King sponsors Stevenage FC, beginning their sponsorship of the fourth-tier team at the beginning of the 2019/20 season.

 The Stevenage Challenge

 Once the participant had completed a challenge, they were asked to share their accomplishment on Twitter, Facebook, and Instagram to claim their prize.
-Career mode also allows players to bring in high-profile, non-Stevenage players to play for the team, and every player would appear in the Burger King branded jersey.
-This was an incredibly clever move from Burger King as it meant the company’s brand logo has been worn on the chests of huge players such as Lionel Messi, Ronaldo, Paul Pogba, Mo Salah, and Neymar, without having to pay them the millions that it would cost in real life to get it there.
+Career mode allowed players to bring in high-profile, non-Stevenage players to play for the team.
+Every player would appear in the Burger King branded jersey.
+This was an incredibly clever move from Burger King.
+It meant the company’s brand logo has been worn on the chests of huge players such as Lionel Messi, Ronaldo, Paul Pogba, Mo Salah, and Neymar.
+Without having to pay them the millions that it would cost in real life to get it there.

 The ‘Stevenage Challenge’ was launched in October 2019 and lasted just over two weeks.
-In this short period, more than 25,000 goals scored with people using Stevenage were posted online from the release of FIFA 20, and as a result of the campaign, the football club sold out their home shirt for the first time in the club’s history.
+In this short period, more than 25,000 goals scored by people using Stevenage.
+These were posted online from the release of FIFA 20.
+As a result of the campaign, the football club sold out their home shirt for the first time in the club’s history.

-Several high-profile figures on social media praised the campaign, including Piers Morgan who called it “world-class marketing” and Gary Lineker stating it was “Great work.”
+Several high-profile figures on social media praised the campaign.
+This included Piers Morgan who called it “world-class marketing” and Gary Lineker stating it was “Great work.”

 Stevenage are building a reputation for doing things differently.
-They offer digital versions of their matchday programmes instead of physical copies, and last year they sold shares of the club through a sports investment company.
+They offer digital versions of their matchday programmes instead of physical copies.
+Last year they sold shares of the club through a sports investment company.

 Getting average crowds of less than 3,000 and with other bigger clubs like Arsenal, West Ham, Tottenham, and Watford nearby, it’s difficult for them to attract new fans.